klaus-thorres/optimizer/README.md

 <name>;<demand>;<weight of one unit in kg>;<use value>
 […]
 ```
 The `data_van.php` file is an ordinary PHP file.
-While the maximum capacity is stored in an integer variable, the weighing values of the drivers are written to an array.
+While the maximum capacity is stored as a number, the weight values of the drivers are written to an array.
 The number of array elements also defines the number of vehicles used.

 ```
 <?php